- Search The Registry

 Sarah Williamson was born on this date in 1899.
 She was a Black teacher, administrator, and missionary.

 Williamson sailed for Liberia in 1924.
 She was stationed at the Suehn Industrial Academy, becoming its third principal.
-Early in her missionary experience, Williamson was very discouraged to find that her translators were not interpreting her religious messages correctly.
+Early in her missionary experience, Williamson was discouraged that her translators were not interpreting her religious messages correctly.

 She then decided to work with children, believing they could learn English more easily than their parents and they could teach her their language.
-She taught them to read and hoped that in return they would teach their parents to read the Bible.
+She taught them to read and hoped they would return to teach their parents to read the Bible.